·Research

 A separate failure mode arises from how models learn rather than how they reason.
 Cloud, Le, Chua, Betley, Sztyber-Betley, Hilton, Marks, and Evans ([6]) demonstrate that, under same- or closely related-base-model conditions, a student model trained on outputs from a teacher model can inherit traits of the teacher even when the training data is filtered to remove any explicit mention of the trait.
 In their key experiment, a teacher model with a particular preference (e.g., for owls) generates training data consisting of sequences of numbers; a student model trained on those number sequences inherits the teacher's preference for owls, despite the training data containing no semantic reference to owls or to any animal.
 They term this subliminal learning: the transmission of behavioral traits through training data that appears, by inspection, to be unrelated to the trait.
 The limitation is important: the authors report not observing the effect when teacher and student used different base models, so the result should not be read as a universal property of all distillation or fine-tuning pipelines.

-The implications for monitoring are subtle and serious.
-If a model can acquire behavioral tendencies through training data that does not, on inspection, contain those tendencies, then the standard practice of monitoring training data for problematic content provides only a partial guarantee.
+Training-data inspection provides only a partial guarantee when models can acquire behavioral tendencies from data that appears unrelated to those tendencies.
 A model whose training data has been audited for absence of malicious content may still develop opaque behavioral tendencies through subliminal channels in the data, particularly when distillation or synthetic-data generation occurs between same-base or closely related models.
 The monitor at deployment time inherits the consequences of training-time decisions it cannot directly inspect.

-This has a second-order implication for the alignment framing of this paper.
-The question “is this authorized agent acting according to the organization's sanctioned-use policy” presupposes that the agent's behavioral tendencies are known well enough to evaluate against that policy.
+Evaluating an agent against the organization's sanctioned-use policy presupposes that its behavioral tendencies are known well enough to compare.
 Subliminal learning suggests that the agent may include tendencies that were not deliberately introduced and that cannot be removed merely by inspecting the training corpus.
-The agent may violate the organization's sanctioned-use policy not because of an external adversary but because of an artifact of its own training process that nobody designed and nobody can directly observe.
+An opaque artifact of the training process can produce policy violations without an external adversary.

 8.4 Latent-state monitoring has its own limitations